Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Introduction

-The remainder of this paper and its contributions are organized as follows.
-In Section \ref{sec:theory_methods}, we collect our core theoretical contributions and explain the construction of simultaneous confidence bands for our DiD parameter.
-Section \ref{sec:testing} describes our relevance and equivalence testing approaches: Section \ref{sec:honest_testing} explains how to perform honest causal inference using supremum-based simultaneous confidence bands in the post-treatment period with honest reference band addressing violations of the parallel trends and/or no-anticipation assumptions.
-Section \ref{sec:validation} describes how to validate the honest reference band using infimum-based simultaneous confidence bands in the pre-anticipation period.
-The simulations in Section \ref{sec:sim} demonstrate the excellent finite-sample behavior of our method.
-Section \ref{sec:applications} contributes two real-world applications revisiting \citet{chen_chen_yang_2025} and \citet{lovenheim_willen_2019}.
-Section \ref{sec:discussion} closes this paper with concluding remarks.
-All derivations, detailed proofs, and additional simulation results can be found in our Online Appendix \citet{fang_liebl_2025}.
+The remainder of the paper is organized as follows.
+Section \ref{sec:theory_methods} presents our core theoretical results and the construction of simultaneous confidence bands.
+Section \ref{sec:testing} outlines our equivalence and relevance testing frameworks: Section \ref{sec:validation} introduces the use of infimum-based simultaneous bands to validate honest reference bands in the pre-treatment period, and Section \ref{sec:honest_testing} explains how supremum-based simultaneous bands enable honest causal inference in the post-treatment period.
+Section \ref{sec:sim} reports simulation evidence demonstrating the excellent finite-sample performance of our approach.
+Section \ref{sec:applications} provides two empirical applications, revisiting \citet{chen_chen_yang_2025} and \citet{lovenheim_willen_2019}.
+Section \ref{sec:discussion} concludes.
+All derivations, proofs, algorithms and additional simulations appear in the Online Appendix \citet{fang_liebl_2025}.